-Researchers are looking at whether positron emission tomography (PET) and single-photon emission computerized tomography (SPECT) scans can uncover changes in the brain that are consistent with corticobasal degeneration.
+Positron emission tomography (PET) scans can identify brain changes related to corticobasal degeneration.
 However, more research needs to be done in this area.

 There are no treatments that help slow the progression of corticobasal degeneration (corticobasal syndrome).
-Your doctor may recommend medications to try to manage your symptoms.
+But if your symptoms are due to Alzheimer's disease, new medicines may be available.
+Your healthcare professional may recommend medicines to try to manage your symptoms.

-Getting occupational and physical therapy may help you manage the disabilities caused by corticobasal degeneration.
+Occupational and physical therapy may help you manage the disabilities caused by corticobasal degeneration.
 Walking devices may help with mobility and prevent falls.
-Speech therapy can help with communication and swallowing problems.
-A dietitian may be helpful in ensuring the proper nutrition and reducing the risk of inhaling food into the lungs (aspiration).
+Speech therapy can help with communication and swallowing.
+A dietitian may help you ensure you get proper nutrition and lower the risk of inhaling food into the lungs, known as aspiration.

 Preparing for your appointment

-You may start by seeing your primary care provider.
-Or, you may be referred immediately to a specialist, such as a neurologist.
+You may start by seeing your healthcare professional.
+Or you may be referred immediately to a specialist, such as a neurologist.

 Here's some information to help you get ready for your appointment.